-This chapter addresses three fundamental decisions that face a prospective purchaser:
+This report addresses three fundamental decisions that face a prospective purchaser:

 - What should be acquired: the target’s shares or its assets?

 - What will be the acquisition vehicle?

 - How should the acquisition vehicle be financed?

 Of course, tax is only one piece of transaction structuring.
 Company law governs the legal form of a transaction, and accounting issues are also highly relevant when selecting the optimal structure.
 These areas are outside the scope of this report, but some of the key points that arise when planning the steps in a transaction plan are summarized later in this report.

 New Zealand’s recent tax developments with regard to mergers and acquisitions (M&A) are set out in the relevant sections of this report.

 A number of court wins for the Inland Revenue Department (IRD) on the application of New Zealand’s general tax anti-avoidance rule have implications for transactions and structures adopted for inbound investment.
 For example, the New Zealand Court of Appeal decision in Alesco v CIR involved a taxpayer unsuccessfully appealing a tax avoidance finding on the use of cross-border optional convertible notes as a funding structure.

 A greater level of consideration has been given by the courts (and IRD) to what is regarded as the commercial reality and economic effects of transactions.
 Reliance on the legal form of the transaction or the structure used is no longer a suitable defense.
 This has inevitably increased uncertainty over what is acceptable tax planning.